dkelosky/java-jni/README.md

 # java-jni

 ### Overview
 This is a very simple "Hello World" example of how to use Java Native Interface (JNI) to call a C function from Java.
-This is a Linux-only example.

 ### Prerequisites
 * JDK